-An ECB decision can also include an obligation to provide specific types of information for the purposes of the ongoing fit and proper assessment or an obligation to take specific action relating to fitness and propriety.
+An ECB decision can also include an obligation to provide information or an obligation to take a specific action relating to fitness and propriety.
 Unlike a condition, non-compliance with an obligation will not automatically affect the fitness and propriety of the appointee.